exhibitionist-digital/ultra/README.md

 ## ✨ What's new

+**Ultra** allows you to write web-apps which massively simplify your tool chain.
+You write ESM, we ship ESM.
+Where we are going, there is no "bundling" (it feels so 2018 just saying that word).

 - Support for much of the React ecosystem by custom server/client controls.<sup>**</sup>
 - Native import maps in browser 🤖